-- life cycle analysis;
+- Life cycle analysis.

-- communication and auditing.
+- Communication and auditing.

 These standards provide a framework for managing environmental issues rather than establishing performance requirements.
 The process that starts with a senior management commitment and the creation of an environmental policy and leads on to:

-- documenting environmental impacts, prioritising them and setting goals for improvement;
+- Documenting environmental impacts, prioritising them and setting goals for improvement.

-- planning how stakeholder obligations (including legal requirements) and targets will be met;
+- Planning how stakeholder obligations (including legal requirements) and targets will be met.

-- implementation (including operational controls);
+- Implementation (including operational controls).

-- training and communicating with staff; and
+- Training and communicating with staff.

-- control of relevant documentation.
+- Control of relevant documentation.

 Once an EMS is set up, it is then formally monitored through an auditing process, which will identify any missed targets, procedures not followed or new procedures needed, and document corrective actions required to ensure the EMS meets its objectives.
-Managers are required to engage in this process and review the performance of the system on a regular basis.
-This review may lead to the policy or objectives being changed or updated, in light of the audit reports or changes in circumstances.
+Managers are required to engage in this process and review the system performance on a regular basis.
+Performance review may lead to the policy or objectives being changed or updated, in light of the audit reports or changes in circumstances.
 This process should encourage a commitment to continuous improvement in environmental management as well as ensure that the organisation is not exposed by failing to meet its legal and moral obligations.

 Organisations with environmental management systems will attempt to monitor their performance, and simple measures might include:

-- targets for reducing waste packaging.
+- Setting targets for reducing waste reduction, including: